damien-meere/interactive_frontend_milestone/README.md

 were not directly linked wihin the site.
 In the early phase of the project I decided to consolidate this data into a single file (using mocked data).
 This meant that the data refinement dropdown menus and charts could be linked, making it overall, much easier for someone to understand the data, in line with the stated user stories.

+All CSS and HTML files were passed through code validators.
+The [CSS Validator](https://jigsaw.w3.org/css-validator/) & [HTML Validator](https://validator.w3.org) checked the markup validity of Web documents against the w3c standards.

+All links on each page were individually tested to ensure they navigated to the requisite page.

 ## Testing-Unresolved_Bugs
 During the site build, a number of issues arose from the lack of responsivness from the dc charts.
 On smaller screens, the charts maintain their size and require side scrolling, which is less than ideal.
 As highlighed in the Future-Features section, this will be addressed in future iterations of this project.